shashacode/shashacode/README.md

 ## About me:

-- 🔭 I'm a Data scientist, AI Researcher and a Technical writer
+- 🔭 I'm a Data scientist, AI Researcher/Engineer and a Technical writer
 - 👯 I’m looking to collaborate on projects that are A.I related
 - 🧑‍🏫 I enjoy teaching others tech-related topics
 - 💬 Ask me about Python, Machine Learning and Data Analytical tools